Geospatial Tech on the Web

 BAE Systems is a global defense, aerospace and security company.
 BAE delivers a full range of products and services for air, land and naval forces, as well as advanced electronics, security, information technology solutions and support services.
 BAE is home to the "Socet" collection of geospatial software, popular among government contractors.

 SAS (pronounced "sass") once stood for "statistical analysis system," and began at North Carolina State University as a project to analyze agricultural research.
 As demand for such software grew, SAS was founded in 1976 to help all sorts of customers - from pharmaceutical companies and banks to academic and governmental entities.
-Today, SAS is know for analysing Big Data for a wide range of economic sectors.
+Today, SAS is know for analyzing Big Data for a wide range of economic sectors.

 SPSS is a statistical analysis, a/k/a "predictive analytics," software package.
 SPSS was once a stand-alone company and is now part of IBM.